China to start civilian flights from disputed South China Sea island

 The airfield in Sansha and a newer one on Fiery Cross Reef in the Spratly archipelago are expected to boost air traffic services in the region, Xiao added, aiding navigation and surveillance while providing weather and aeronautics information.

-A spokeswoman for the U.S. State Department said launching the flights would be “inconsistent with the region’s commitments to exercise restraint from actions that could complicate or escalate disputes.”

-“China should heed to its prior public commitments to cease land reclamation and militarization on their outposts in the South China Sea, and instead focus on reaching agreement on acceptable behavior in disputed areas,” Anna Richey-Allen said.

-U.S. and Taiwanese officials confirmed in February the “very recent” placement of surface-to-air missiles on Woody Island, the site of the largest Chinese presence on the Paracels, criticizing the move as contrary to China’s commitments not to militarize its claims in the South China Sea.
+U.S. and Taiwan officials confirmed in February the “very recent” placement of surface-to-air missiles on Woody Island, the site of the largest Chinese presence on the Paracels, criticising the move as contrary to China’s commitments not to militarise its claims in the South China Sea.

 Beijing says it is entitled to “limited defensive facilities” on its territory, and dismissed reports about the missile placement as media hype.
 China says much of the infrastructure it is building is purely civilian in nature and will benefit other countries.